AssetFetch/blender/README.md

-# assetfetch-blender
+# AssetFetch for Blender

-An AssetFetch client for Blender.
+This addon is a client for the [AssetFetch protocol](https://assetfetch.org), an open system for 3D asset discovery and automated imports.

 ## Development Setup